wso2/ballerina-vscode/docs/graphql/README.md

     ```ballerina
     import ballerina/graphql;

-    # A service representing a network-accessible GraphQL API
+    # A service representing a network-accessible GraphQL API.
     service / on new graphql:Listener(8090) {

         # A resource for generating greetings